Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 - We are using CDS to provide lookup services for mapping entity identifiers between systems.
 - We utilize a filter on the event in F&O to send only the customers that need to to be sent from F&O to AgSync.

 This document will provide an overview of the integration framework used to move the data and then it will describe the data moving within the integration.
-Let’s start with the technology behind the integration.
+Let's start with the technology behind the integration.

 ### Integration Description